Ircama/ELM327-emulator/README.md

   -p PROBES, --probes PROBES
                         number of probes (each probe includes querying all PIDs to the OBDII adapter) -B BAUDRATE, --baudrate BAUDRATE
-                        interface: the baudrate at which to set the serial connection -T TIMEOUT, --timeout TIMEOUT
+                        python-OBD interface: baudrate at which to set the serial connection.
+  -T TIMEOUT, --timeout TIMEOUT
-                        interface: specifies the connection timeout in seconds -C, --no_check_voltage
+                        python-OBD interface: specifies the connection timeout in seconds.
+  -C, --no_check_voltage
-                        interface: skip detection of the car supply voltage -F, --fast            interface: allows command optimization (CR to repeat, response limit).
+                        python-OBD interface: skip detection of the car supply voltage.
+  -F, --fast            python-OBD interface: allows command optimization (CR to repeat, response limit).
   -P PROTOCOL, --protocol PROTOCOL
-                        interface: forces python-OBD to use the given protocol when communicating with the adapter.
+                        python-OBD interface: forces using the given protocol when communicating with the adapter.
   -d DELAY, --delay DELAY
                         delay (in seconds) between probes -D DELAY_COMMANDS, --delay_commands DELAY_COMMANDS